Swagger and OpenAPI

 Utilizes cache

 Indicates whether the Model class associated with the endpoint utilizes a cache to populate data.
 This attribute will display the name of the Cache class used by the Model class.
-If a cache is utilized, data returned by the endpoint is fetch periodically in the background on a schedule.
+If a cache is utilized, data returned by the endpoint is fetched periodically in the background on a schedule.
 This means the data returned by the endpoint may not always be up-to-date.

 OpenAPI Schema

 The pfSense REST API package was designed around the OpenAPI specification and is built to automatically document its components as OpenAPI schemas.
-The full OpenAPI schema is available at the /api/v2/schema endpoint.
+The full OpenAPI schema is available at the /api/v2/schema/openapi endpoint.
 This schema can be used to quickly generate client libraries, documentation, and more.